mehhhehe/facial-recognition-proj/README.md

 # Facial Recognition - AI 4 570
-CV Project for the Computer Vision course at GUtech
+Final project for the Computer Vision course at GUtech

 ## Introduction
 We have implemented a facial recognition workflow using the Haar Cascade classifier for facial detection and the facial_recognition library (which utilises dlib's ResNet-34 encoder architecture).